City and County of San Francisco - City Administrator’s Office - Community Challenge Grant Program (CCG)

-Grants to San Francisco, California nonprofit organizations, community or neighborhood groups, local businesses, and schools that are seeking financial assistance for neighborhood beautification projects.
-Projects should directly engage local residents and businesses in creating green spaces, gathering places, gardens, mini-parks, public art, and other neighborhood amenities featuring and applying ecologically friendly amenities and practices.
+Grants starting at $15,000 to San Francisco, California nonprofit organizations for neighborhood beautification projects.
+Projects should directly engage businesses and local residents in creating gardens, green spaces, gathering places, mini-parks, public art, and other neighborhood amenities featuring and applying ecologically friendly amenities and practices.

 Projects must demonstrate minimum requirements, and should: